technoavengers/k8s_docker_openshift_kafka/Kubernetes_Dockers/Lab4/lab4-exposing-minio-k8s-service.md

 ## 🧾 Lab Summary

-This lab walks you through deploying MinIO using a ReplicaSet, exposing it with a Kubernetes LoabBalancer Service You will learn about Service types, how labels connect Services to Pods, and how scaling works in practice—essential skills for real-world Kubernetes deployment and service discovery.
+This lab walks you through deploying MinIO using a ReplicaSet, exposing it with a Kubernetes Service You will learn about Service types, how labels connect Services to Pods, and how scaling works in practice—essential skills for real-world Kubernetes deployment and service discovery.

 ---